molecular/traidor/README.md

 THANKS
 ------

-  to at least 3 people I forgot the aliases of for testing and suggestions to Geil for his websocket implementation
+* to at least 3 people I forgot the aliases of for testing and suggestions
+* to Giel for his websocket implementation